 1.1 In these terms and conditions the following words have the following meanings:

-1.1.1 Animal Data: such data relating to equines in the engaged Passport Issuing Organisations (PIO) shall consider relevant including but not limited to data relating to an animal’s DNA, genotype, performance, health, performance, and genetic make-up and shall also include the herd details of the relevant animal.
+1.1.1 Animal Data: such data relating to equines in the engaged Passport Issuing Organisations (PIO) shall consider relevant including but not limited to data relating to an animal’s DNA, genotype, health, performance, and genetic make-up and shall also include the herd details of the relevant animal.

 1.1.2.
 Passport Issuing Organisation (PIO): A Department of Agriculture, Food and the Marine (DAFM) approved equine passport issuing organisation.